ZDBioHazard/bio-overlay/README.md

 [Gentoo Bugzilla](http://bugs.gentoo.org/) and adapt for my use, but sometimes I write my own from scratch too.
 I'll try to credit when I remember. :)

-Notice about ebuilds
+Notice About Ebuilds
 ====================

+Remember to add the "**" keyword in /etc/portage/package.keywords for any live ebuilds you want to use.

-Please note that I'm still pretty new at writing ebuilds, so the dependencies or use flags may not always be entirely correct.
-I try.
+Please note that I'm still fairly new at writing ebuilds, so the dependencies or use flags may not always be entirely correct.